 Hospital for Special Care Breaks New Ground in Autism Care with $13 million Inpatient/Partial Hospital FacilityOctober 29, 2019

-NEW BRITAIN, Conn.
-(October 29, 2019) – New Britain Mayor Erin Stewart and State Representative Robert Sanchez joined 100 public officials, donors, patients, volunteers and employees on Tuesday morning to celebrate the Hospital for Special Care’s progress in breaking new ground in autism care.
+New Britain Mayor Erin Stewart and State Representative Robert Sanchez joined 100 public officials, donors, patients, volunteers and employees on October 29th to celebrate the Hospital for Special Care’s progress in breaking new ground in autism care.
 Hospital for Special Care (HFSC) will expand access to the only autism inpatient unit in Connecticut and build a first-of-its- kind partial hospital program for children and youth impacted by Autism Spectrum Disorder (ASD) at the hospital’s New Britain campus.
 Guests gathered to celebrate the start of the $13 million, 12-month construction project and receive an update on progress toward the capital campaign goal.

 “We’re breaking ground today on a 12 bed inpatient unit – designed specifically for the children and families we serve – and a first-of-its-kind Partial Hospital Program,” said Lynn Ricci, FACHE, President and CEO, HFSC.
 “Our new inpatient unit will provide single-patient rooms, in a care environment designed by our clinical staff to meet children’s needs, and maximize opportunities for parent education and training – a key component to success in the community.
 Our new Partial Hospital Program will provide the first step-up and step-down level of care – an entirely new option in care to help bridge difficult transitions, divert inpatient stays and maximize continuity in care.”